TeamGTA/GetawayfromGTA/README.md

 # Installation

-Technology we used for the project are ...
+Technology we used for the project are HTML, CSS, Javascript, API.

 Some challenges we faced for this project ...